JeremyXSC/Med-Vision/README.md

 ****

 ## Acknowledgements
 This research was supported by the National Natural Science Foundation of China under Project (Grant No. 62301315).
-We would like to thank authors of Tianyu Zhou and Qingwei Zhang for his hard work on this work.
+We would like to thank authors of Tianyu Zhou for his hard work on this work.
 They provide tremendous efforts in these dataset to advance the research in this field.
-We also appreciate [Shilun Cai](https://www.youlai.cn/yyk/docindex/404902/doctorinfo.html) for insightful feedback and discussion.
+We also appreciate [Qingwei Zhang](https://www.youlai.cn/yyk/docindex/404902/doctorinfo.html), [Shilun Cai](https://www.youlai.cn/yyk/docindex/404902/doctorinfo.html) for insightful feedback and discussion.

 ****